 One of the most unique flight sims ever made, UFO lets you pilot a flying saucer from outer space (although the picture on the box cover looks more like a stealth fighter to me).
 The game description on MobyGames says it all about this intriguing title that unfortunately looks better on paper: |

 Note: as improbable as it may seem, the concept was actually picked up again in 1997 with Flying Saucer by Software 2000, a 3D flying saucer sim released only in Europe.
-The near-complete CD-ROM version is on the site, so be sure to check that out as well.

 Reviewed by: Underdogs